 The development of business applications is a field in which the evolution is quite dynamic, so the learning stage never ends.
 What challenges do you meet in projects from this point of view, and what helped you face them?

-As expected, at the beginning of the project, we did not have all the data from a technical point of view for the development of the solution.
+As expected, at the beginning of the project, we needed to have all the data from a technical point of view to develop the solution.
 Even if I had developed applications before, here was a new approach that included learning on the go.
-The Tourpaq frame was truly a start from scratch, from many points of view.
+The Tourpaq frame was indeed a start from scratch from many points of view.

-Simultaneously with the development of the Tourpaq project, the teams at WHISE and nGage started to grow.
+Simultaneously with developing the Tourpaq project, the teams at WHISE and nGage started to grow.
 And that was a great plus for us.
-Through cross-teams, we learned what works and what doesn’t, how to organize ourselves better, etc. On this occasion, a clearer division into roles (PM, Dev, QA, support, etc.) also began.
+Through cross-teams, we learned what works and doesn’t, how to organize ourselves better, etc. On this occasion, a more precise division into roles (PM, Dev, QA, support, etc.) also began.

 What does it mean to assign a dedicated team to a client?

 A series of challenges came, in particular, from the client’s needs.
 The owner, practically, had no technical team.
 In the past, he had a tourism agency in the ski area.
-Over time, he decided to break away from his business partner and start something on his own, with a new focus: summer vacations.
+Over time, he decided to break away from his business partner and start something independently, with a new focus: summer vacations.

 He needed one customized software system for his needs to develop things much faster and control the process much more quickly.
-However, from previous experience, he knew that without investing in a fully-custom solution, things risk becoming much more difficult, and they will have limited control over the process and results.
+However, from previous experience, he knew that investing in a fully custom solution is necessary to avoid becoming much more complex, and they will have limited control over the process and results.

-What we developed was much closer to what he needed because we came up with specific functionalities depending on what appeared along the way at certain moments.
+We developed much closer to what he needed because we developed specific functionalities depending on what appeared at certain moments.

-By 2010, although the online boom had begun and people started to access the Internet, there was a real lack of interest in digitization.
+By 2010, although the online boom had begun and people started to access the Internet, there needed to be more interest in digitization.
 E-commerce was at the top of the domains that were gaining more and more ground, but things were still in their infancy.

-Reservation and sales systems were very poorly represented online at that time, almost non-existent.
-So it involved some effort to take a step toward digitalization (to give you an example, it was quite a challenge to put the offers on the website.
-Their system was not designed that way).
+Reservation and sales systems were very poorly represented online then, almost non-existent.
+So, it involved some effort to take a step toward digitalization (to give you an example, it was quite a challenge to put the offers on the website.
+Their system needed to be designed that way).

-The owner of Tourpaq saw an opportunity here (online sales are an important business component – about 20-25%).
-Beyond the sales area, which had great growth potential, he realized that a lot of effort and resources would be saved for both the end customer and the travel agencies.
-With everything available online, people make their selection of offers based on filters, fast booking, simple and fast payment, etc. Very rarely online customers end up calling the office.
+The owner of Tourpaq saw an opportunity here (online sales are an essential business component – about 20-25%).
+Beyond the sales area, which had excellent growth potential, he realized that much effort and resources would be saved for both the end customer and the travel agencies.
+With everything available online, people select offers based on filters, fast booking, simple and fast payment, etc. Very rarely do online customers end up calling the office.

-The system allows very intelligent and custom automations that integrate notifications for both the customer and the hotels and airlines.
+The system allows intelligent and custom automation that integrates notifications for both the customer and the hotels and airlines.

-What do you think determines a client to stay with us in ongoing / long-term collaboration?
+What determines a client’s stay with us in ongoing/long-term collaboration?
 What differentiates us?

 First of all, trust.

 The client needs to see that you realize how important the product is for him.
-Often, the client’s business is based on the software product developed by us, and for that, he needs to see that you care clearly.
+The client’s business is often based on the software product we developed, so he needs to see that you care clearly.
 This implies a very good system security and reliability.
-In addition, we had to take into account that the platform is accessed simultaneously by a very large number of users.
+In addition, we had to consider that many users access the platform simultaneously.

-What I want to emphasize is that we don’t just come up with a technical approach to the project.
-From the perspective of business maturity and expertise, we can think of a platform from at least 3 perspectives: as a business, as software architecture and, last but not least, as a development process so that the implementation of back-end functionalities and systems happens at the right time.
+We need to develop a more technical approach to the project.
+From the perspective of business maturity and expertise, we can think of a platform from at least 3 perspectives: as a business, as software architecture, and, last but not least, as a development process so that the implementation of back-end functionalities and systems happens at the right time.

 Career programs, new generations of developers, mentorship for students…